wowwood/HHI-Site/README.md

 ## How to edit the homepage

-The text of the homepage is in `content/_index.md`, but the HTML (for the logo) is in `layouts/_default/homepage.html`.

-CSS specific to the homepage is in `css/custom-homepage.css`.
+The text of the homepage is in `content/_index.md`, but the HTML is in `layouts/_default/homepage.html`.
+The CSS is in `css/custom.css`.

 ## How to edit the contacts